raviqqe/stak/README.md

 ### Commands

-To install the interpreter and REPL commands, run:
+To install the interpreter and REPL, run:

 ```sh
 cargo install stak